 Electricity production: 4 terrawatt hours (TWh) of green energy per annum, equal to the amount used annually by approximately one million British homes.*

 CO2 reduction: Each 1.2GW Dogger Bank wind farm would reduce CO2 emissions by almost two million tonnes per annum, based on the current UK energy mix and a capacity factor of 40%.

-* This is calculated using the most recent statistics from the Department of Energy and Climate Change showing that annual UK average domestic household consumption is 4,115kWh
+* This is calculated using the most recent statistics from the Department for Business, Enterprise and Industrial Strategy showing that annual UK average domestic household consumption is 4,115kWh